 - Hooker with a Heart of Gold: "Milord", about a gentle lower-class "girl of the port" (perhaps a prostitute) who develops a crush on an elegantly attired apparent upper-class British traveller (or "milord"), whom she has seen walking the streets of the town several times (with a beautiful young woman on his arm), but who has not even noticed her.
 The singer feels that she is nothing more than a "shadow of the street" (ombre de la rue).

-- I Regret Nothing: "Non, Je Ne Regrette Rien".
+- I Regret Nothing: Literally the meaning of "Non, Je Ne Regrette Rien".

 - Legion of Lost Souls: "Mon Légionnaire," about a woman's yearning for an unhappy legionnaire she knew for a short time.